ryanleesmith/homebridge-litter-robot-connect/README.md

 Integrates your Litter-Robot device with HomeKit.
 Enables monitoring of waste level, occupancy, current cycling status, as well as ability to turn on/off the nightlight, run a manual cycle, and reset the waste level gauge.

+Consider using [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to manage the installation and configuration steps.

 # Installation

 1. Install homebridge using: `npm install -g homebridge`